 If you can successfully move the entire contents of one apartment by yourself with no elevator, I applaud you.
 But I certainly couldn’t do it.
 Make the move much easier on yourself by reaching out for help.
 One friend can help you carry the heavy stuff, while another can help guide you up the stairs.

 As much as your friends might not be psyched about helping you move, they’re your friends and that’s what they’re there for.
-Feel free to bribe them with anything from pizza to beer (or both).
+Feel free to bribe them with anything from a few beers to dinner or a night out on you.

 A hand cart will be your best friend when it comes to moving into your new apartment.
 You can use this device to carry heavy furniture up the stairs—just remember to tie the furniture down with bungee cords so it doesn’t move.
-You’ll need someone to help you carry the cart up the stairs.
+You’ll need someone to help you carry the cart up the stairs and it’d also be good to have someone guide you on the stairs.

 3. Wear the Right Clothes

-You’re not making a fashion statement while moving, so choose clothes based on comfort (you’ll be happy you did).
-The shoes that you wear should have good tread to make it easy to go up and down stairs while you’re handling heavy objects.
+You’re not making a fashion statement while moving, so choose clothes based on comfort and safety (you’ll be happy you did).
+You should wear closed-toed shoes that have good tread to make it easy to go up and down stairs while you’re handling heavy objects.
 You probably don’t want to wear your tightest pair of skinny jeans either.

 4. Bring Gloves